UmbraSpaceIndustries/MKS/README.md

 You can also use GitHub issues to report bugs and provide suggestions, etc.

-Now you can also visit [our site](https://sites.google.com/site/modularkolonizationsystem) made by Olympic1.
+Olympic1 also maintains an unofficial (but very helpful) [info site](https://sites.google.com/site/modularkolonizationsystem) on

 ### Download Link

-You can download the current version of the mod from [Dropbox](https://www.dropbox.com/sh/1fsuzvl35s2gppt/AACiDPCa7ZNPhrNIYWCmGXRea/MKS_0.17.0.zip)
+You can download the current version of MKS (as well as the old 0.17 version, and other USI offerings) from  [Dropbox](https://www.dropbox.com/sh/1fsuzvl35s2gppt/AAD8kNgBm6rO9m4paXmwuqA0a)

 ### License